gilch/hissp/docs/lissp_quickstart.rst

    _#"Even though they evaluate the same, there's a subtle compile-time difference between a collection atom and a string injection.
-This can matter because macros get all their arguments unevaluated."
+This can matter because macros get all their arguments unevaluated.
+   "

    #> '[1,'''2\ 3''']                        ;[1, '2 3']
    >>> [1, '2 3']